abhishekjakhar/cracking-javascript/docs/closures.md

 // j: 3
 ```

-Now, in the example given above `let j = i` is going to run every time the for loop iterates, it will create a whole new j in that whole new iteration of the loop.
-When we close over variable j, we are closing over a whole new j.
-There are three seprate j therefore we get the values 1, 2 and 3 in them.
+Now, in the example given above `let j = i` is going to run every time the for loop iterates, it will create a whole new `j` in that whole new iteration of the loop.
+When we close over variable `j`, we are closing over a whole new `j`.
+There are three seprate `j` therefore we get the values 1, 2 and 3 in them.

 ```jsx
 for (let i = 1; i <=3; i++) {